Advertiser Disclosure

 Money market accounts generally have higher interest rates compared to traditional savings accounts, although they may also require higher minimum balances or have more restrictions.

 Want to find out more?
-Have a look at the best MMA rates.
+Have a look at the best MMA accounts.

 Rewards Checking Account